Sahitya Akademi 2025: 6 writers from Assam & Manipur win Yuva & Bal Sahitya awards

-Guwahati: The Sahitya Akademi on Wednesday revealed the recipients of the 2025 Yuva Puraskar and Bal Sahitya Puraskar, recognizing emerging and children’s literature talents across the country.
+Guwahati: The Sahitya Akademi on Wednesday announced the recipients of the 2025 Yuva Puraskar and Bal Sahitya Puraskar, recognizing emerging and children’s literature talents across the country.

 Among the winners, four writers from Assam and two from Manipur earned accolades for their literary contributions in Assamese, Bodo, and Manipuri languages.